-The game is apparently a remake/reboot of a very old Flash game (made in 2004 that you can actually find on itch.io), and they worked with the original creator.
+The game is apparently a remake/reboot of a very old Flash game made in 2004 that you can actually find on itch.io - they evidently worked with the original creator.
 If you are interested you can check that old game here:

 It works perfectly on Linux with WINE.
 It’s all in Chinese so you might have trouble to follow the story.
 The newer game from 2021 has an English version to make it easy for everyone to enjoy it.
 I use the term “reboot” loosely, the game follows similar mechanics but it’s been pretty much remade from scratch for modern platforms and 3D graphics.
 The 2021 opus is still a 2D game at heart but uses 3D backgrounds to add a lot more depth and details to the world.

 So what do you do in Tianding, 2021 version?
 The game is mostly centered around fights and avoiding traps set on the way, with scenes mixing both of them too.
 Fights have good mechanics: you have a set of standard moves (kicks and punches), and you will progressively learn special movies (triggered through a combination of buttons and directions).
 On top of that, you have this kind of ribbon that you can deploy to wrap enemies in it - and once you retract the ribbon again the enemies will drop their current weapons: this is how you can use sabers, knives, rifles, pistols and bazookas against your opponents.
 Add to that a number of moves to avoid direct confrontation, and you have a very extensive palette of options when it comes to dealing with people who want to hurt you.